bkuzmanoski/dotfiles/README.md

 5. **Alcove**

-   - Activate licence and grant permissions
+   - Activate licence and grant permissions when prompted

 6. **CleanShot X**